Not Accepting Guests

 HOW I PARTICIPATE IN COUCHSURFING

 I've been fortunate enough to CS with people in Hawaii as well as internationally.
 I've been hosted by those in Japan, Malaysia, and Viet Nam.
-I've helped collaborate meetings while in Japan and in Hawaii and hope to do a few more before our trip.
+I've helped collaborate meetings while in Japan and in Hawaii.

 I've had such great experiences meeting people from around the world through CS.
 I've only every had great experiences and know it's one of the best ways to get to know a place as a new comer, find out about the local culture as well as meet new people that become great friends.

 Travel and meeting new people